Uranium mining in the Elliot Lake area: Stanleigh Mine

 Stanleigh Mine is located 2 miles northeast of Elliot Lake and was first staked by H. S. Strouth, the chief of mining of Standard Ore and Alloys Corporation, later Stanleigh Uranium Mining Corporation.
 Ownership was subsequently transferred to Miliken Lake Uranium Mines and Northspan Uranium Mines Limited (who owned Lacnor Mine).

 Two shafts were started in April 1956 to a depth of 3,415 and 3,690 feet deep, the deepest of all shafts in the Elliot Lake group of mines.
 Tailings were deposited in Crotch Lake.

 The mine closed in 1960, but reopened from 1983 until 1996.
 In August 1993, a power failures resulted in a 2 million liter spill of contaminated water from the mine into McCabe Lake.
 The Atomic Energy Control Board laid two charges against Rio Algom.
 It was decommissioned from 1997 until 2000.
-20.5 Mt of tailings remain on site under water coving an area of 376.5 hectares.
+20.5 Mt of tailings remain on site under water covering an area of 376.5 hectares.

 In 2017, the Canadian Nuclear Safety Commission found owners Rio Algom to be operating the mine "below expectations" due to radium releases from the decommissioned mine's effluent treatment plant that exceeded allowable limits specified in the operators license.